 Help finder

-Examples of Complaints are:
+Examples of symptoms:

 • Being very tired